frederic-perez/AmE-dictionary/data/idioms.md

 __get over it__ :dart::two: To move on and accept things the way they are; to stop being concerned by or with something that is in the past or can’t be changed.
 Often used as an imperative. _Look, I’m going to marry him whether you want me to or not.
 Get over it!_
 __get over someone or something__ _They’re getting over their heads._
 __get past (someone or something)__ :two::hammer:
+__get played__ :smiling_imp: To be misled, deceived, or manipulated for someone else’s needs, ends, or benefits. _You paid $150 for this?
+Man, this piece of junk is barely worth 20 bucks!
+You got played, dude._
 __get real__ :dart::three: To realize or accept the truth; to be realistic or practical.
 Often used as an imperative.
+__get set__ (get (all) set) To become prepared or excited (for or to do something). _Well, gest set, Chewie.
+We’re going to have company._
 __get shut-eye__ _I’ll get some shut-eye._
 __get smart (with one)__ To make disrespectful comments to one; to sass one. _Just take out the trash like I asked you to, and don’t get smart with me._
 __get someone’s dander up__ To make someone get angry. _Now, don’t get your dander up.
 Calm down._ _The customer’s disrespectful attitude got the waitstaff’s dander up._
 __get someone’s goat__ :two: _informal_ If someone or something gets your goat, they annoy you.
 (It’s believed that the phrase comes from actual goats and their effect on race horses.
 Goats are thought to calm down anxious or energy-filled thoroughbreds, so owners would put a goat in the horse’s stall for the night before the race.
 Stealing that goat out of the pen would thus upset the horse and make it perform poorly on the big day.)
+__get something out of the way__ :dart: Deal with a task or difficulty so that it is no longer a problem or worry. _I’m glad I’ve got that visit to the dentist out of the way._
 __get something straight__
 __get swole__ _slang_ To develop or pump up one’s muscles, that is, until they look swollen. _A: “You coming to club with us tonight?”
 B: “Yep, just want to hit the gym to get swole first.’_
 __get taken to task (by someone)__ To be scolded, rebuked, reprimanded, or criticized (by someone). _I got taken to task by the headmaster for disrupting class again._